ayeshaa7/ayeshaa7/README.md

 I am also open to building websites and applications for student entrepreneurs, FREE OF CHARGE. ⚡😊🤝

-📖 My Background: I graduated with a bachelor's in business administration and came across software engineering at my first job as a digital marketer.
-I fell in love with building web development projects!

 <img src="https://media.giphy.com/media/L1R1tvI9svkIWwpVYr/giphy.gif" align="left">

 <br></br>